XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Payment methodAccepted currenciesMinimum amountProcessing timePossible fees

-Other local optionsNot supported
+Other local optionsNot typically available to Canadian users

 Credit card